 - a) All development shall be designed, located and managed to be complementary to the primary permitted uses in the Rural Area Designation.
-The Town shall encourage compatible development, redevelopment and rehabilitation throughout the Rural Area Designation by supporting development applications that conform to the relevant policies of the Greenbelt Plan, the Oak Ridges Moraine Protection Plan, and the Lake Simcoe Protection Plan, the policies of this Plan, and the regulations of the Zoning By-law. - b) Where applicable, all new development within the Rural Area Designation shall comply with the Province's Minimum Distance Separation requirements.
-Further, where permitted uses of a non-agricultural nature are sought through a Zoning By-law and/or Site Plan Approval, the Town shall require the preparation of an Agricultural Impact Assessment as part of a complete application.
+The Town shall encourage compatible development, redevelopment and rehabilitation throughout the Rural Area Designation by supporting development applications that conform to the relevant policies of the Greenbelt Plan, the Oak Ridges Moraine Protection Plan, and the Lake Simcoe Protection Plan, the policies of this Plan and the regulations of the Zoning By-law. - b) Where applicable, all new development within the Rural Area Designation shall comply with the Province's Minimum Distance Separation requirements.
+Further, where permitted uses of a non-agricultural nature are sought through a Zoning Bylaw and/or Site Plan Approval, the Town may require the preparation of an Agricultural Impact Assessment as part of a complete application.

-High Quality Design in the Rural Area
+High Quality Design

-c) Development within the Rural Area Designation shall exhibit high-quality design features including built form, architectural detail, landscaping, and signage.
+c) Development within the Rural Area Designation shall exhibit high-quality design features including built form, architectural detail, landscaping and signage.
 Where adjacent to Highway 404 or an Arterial or Collector Road, buildings shall be designed to face the Highway and/or Road.

-Development on Existing Vacant Lots of Record in the Rural Area
+Development on Existing Vacant Lots of Record

-- d) Within the Rural Area Designation, where a Vacant Lot of Record legally existed on the date of adoption of this Plan, a building permit may be issued subject to compliance with the permitted use provisions and relevant policies of this Plan and the regulations of the Zoning By-law. - e) Within the Rural Area Designation, development may occur on individual private on-site services provided the adequacy of the proposed method of water supply and sanitary sewage disposal is demonstrated to the satisfaction of the Town and/or York Region.

-f) Any development proposal on an Existing Vacant Lot of Record shall be subject to an Agricultural Impact Assessment and/or Environmental Impact Assessment, where necessary.
+- d) Within the Rural Area Designation, where a Vacant Lot of Record legally existed on the date of adoption of this Plan, a building permit may be issued subject to compliance with the permitted use provisions and relevant policies of this Plan and the regulations of the Zoning By-law. - e) Within the Rural Area Designation, development may occur on individual private onsite services provided the adequacy of the proposed method of water supply and sanitary sewage disposal is demonstrated to the satisfaction of the Town and/or the Region. - f) Any development proposal on an Existing Vacant Lot of Record may be subject to an Agricultural Impact Assessment and/or Environmental Impact Assessment, where necessary.

-Extensions/Enlargements to Existing Uses in the Rural Area
+Extensions/Enlargements to Existing Uses

-g) Minor extensions and enlargements may be permitted to uses legally existing on the date of the adoption of this Plan provided that the adequacy of the existing or proposed individual, on-site water supply and/or sanitary sewage disposal servicing systems are demonstrated to the satisfaction of the Town. and/or York Region.
+g) Minor extensions and enlargements may be permitted to uses legally existing on the date of the adoption of this Plan provided that the adequacy of the existing or proposed individual, on-site water supply and/or sanitary sewage disposal servicing systems are demonstrated to the satisfaction of the Town. and/or the Region.

-Lot Creation in the Rural Area
+Lot Creation